‘THE FIVE DOCTORS’

-Of course the main event was the 20th anniversary special called ‘The Five Doctors’.
-This, I loved!
+Of course, the main event was the 20th anniversary special called ‘The Five Doctors’.
+This, I love!
 ‘The Five Doctors’ is a tremendous celebratory adventure and it’s one of my favourite stories!
-It was a story that got me to knowing more about the show’s history, as I was a newcomer to ‘Doctor Who’.
+It was a story that got me to knowing more about the show’s history, as I was a newcomer to ‘Doctor Who’ back then.

 Be warned though!
 From the title, it doesn’t mean that there are actually the first five Doctors from ‘Doctor Who’ in this.
-As David Tennant states in a DVD commentary; it is ‘three Doctors, stock footage and a bloke in a wig’.
-I will explain more about what I mean about this later on in my review.
+As David Tennant states in the ‘Easter Egg’ DVD commentary; it’s ‘three Doctors, stock footage and a bloke in a wig’.
+I will explain more about this later on during my review.

 I purchased the original 1999 DVD of ‘The Five Doctors’ containing the Special Edition version of the story.
 That DVD had few special features on it, except for a guide booklet and a ‘special music’ feature.
 I saw the DVD over one Christmas period back in 2006 and really enjoyed it again and again!

 In 2008, 2Entertain re-released ‘The Five Doctors’ on DVD to celebrate its 25th anniversary.
 It was re-released as a 2-disc edition containing two versions of the story.
 There’s the original 1983 version on Disc 1 and the Special Edition on Disc 2.
 I prefer the Special Edition version, as it has more scenes.

-I’ve now had the 25th anniversary DVD cover of ‘The Five Doctors’ signed by Peter Davison at the ‘Science of the Time Lords’ event in Leicester, January 2016; by Janet Fielding at the ‘MCM Birmingham Comic Con’, NEC Birmingham, November 2017 and by Mark Strickson and Paul Jerricho at the ‘Fantom Films at Memorabilia’ event at the NEC Birmingham, March 2016.
+I’ve now had the 25th anniversary DVD cover of ‘The Five Doctors’ signed by Peter Davison at the ‘Science of the Time Lords’ event in Leicester, January 2016; by Janet Fielding at the ‘MCM Birmingham Comic Con’ at the NEC Birmingham, November 2017 and by Mark Strickson and Paul Jerricho at the ‘Fantom Films at Memorabilia’ event at the NEC Birmingham, March 2016.
 I also had signed photos of Turlough in ‘The Five Doctors’ signed by Mark Strickson and of the Castellan signed by Paul Jerricho.